hhenson/hgraph/docs/source/concepts/typing_system.rst

 The use of this strategy also ensures that the type-system is able to track the type of each usage (for example, in the above example it can validate that the type of ``p2`` is ``TS[int]`` matching the expected return type of the graph).

+See the details of the schema properties here: :class:`hgraph.AbstractSchema`.

 Generics
 --------